movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 }
 ```

 Note that validator L1-transactions could get lost, or validators can become inactive.
-Since liveness concerns should be handled, we permit for a more recent epoch to accept the L2-block-batch from an earlier epoch.
+Since liveness concerns should be handled, we permit for a more recent epoch to accept the block-range from an earlier epoch.

-#### L2-block-batches
+#### block-range

-Validators commit the hash of the L2-block-batch to the L1-contract.
-It commits the validator to the L2-block-batch with no option for changing their opinion.
+Validators commit the hash of the block-range to the L1-contract.
+It commits the validator to the block-range with no option for changing their opinion.
 (This is intentional - validators should not be able to revert).
-If an L2-block-batch height is new, the L1-contract will asign the L2-block-batch height to the `current epoch`.
+If an block-range height is new, the L1-contract will asign the block-range height to the `current epoch`.

 ```solidity
 function submitBlockCommitmentForAttester(address attester,  BlockCommitment memory blockCommitment) internal {